Here you can find the detailed instruction on how to convert data from different database types to Microsoft Excel in Exportizer software.

 6. Specify a target file (for multi-table exporting, you can specify a folder, where the target files will be created) and needed export parameters.

-Note: If you later need to open the target Excel file in Exportizer, make sure to specify the range name for the output table; named ranges are seen as separate tables when opening Excel file by most Excel ODBC drivers.
+Note: If you later need to open the target Excel file in a database tool like Exportizer, make sure to specify the range name for the output table; named ranges are seen as separate tables when opening Excel file by most Excel ODBC drivers.

 Exporting Data to Excel Workbook